lengio/corenlp/README.md

 ## Options

-The Treebank object can be initialize with various options.
+The Treebank object can be initialized with various options.

  * `java_max_memory` - set to 3GB by default.
 This can be customized via the Treebank initializer to be `-Xmx2g`, which would use a max of 2GB of memory, for example.
  * `threads_to_use` - number of threads Stanford CoreNLP uses to parse text.
 This is set to 4 by default.
 This option is passed to the Java executable.
  * `output_directory` - by default this is `./tmp/language_processing`, which already exists.
 This is where Stanford CoreNLP XML files are placed.
 These XML files represented the structured parser output.
+ * `deps_dir` - the directory where the Stanford CoreNLP dependencies files are.
+By default this is './lib/ext`.

 ## Tests